Shaunvet/van-den-Hurk-MADA-project/results/figures/README.md

 # figures

-Folder for all figures.

-You can create further sub-folders if that makes sense.
+Folder for all figures that could be included in the manuscript or supplementary (not all are included).